matalina/echoes-cs-ttrpg/src/homebrew/phoenix-bound.md

 The focus of the Phoenix bound by the Feather.

-Tier 1: Healing Touch for the Bearer
+Tier 1: Healing Touch for the Bearer<br/>
-Tier 2: Devoted Defender of the Bearer
+Tier 2: Devoted Defender of the Bearer<br/>
-Tier 3: Hidden Closet
+Tier 3: Hidden Closet<br/>
-Tier 4: Inspire Action of the Bearer
+Tier 4: Inspire Action of the Bearer<br/>
-Tier 5: Willing Sacrifice  for the Bearer
+Tier 5: Willing Sacrifice for the Bearer<br/>
-Tier 6: Greater Healing Touch for the Bearer or Restore Life of the Bearer
+Tier 6: Greater Healing Touch for the Bearer or Restore Life of the Bearer<br/>

 ### Other Tier Advancements for the Phoenix